 - Lead with outcome-driven solutions rather than spotlighting products.
 Compelling subject lines and content should be tailored to your segmented audience.
 For B2B content, use more of a personalized tone, while B2C marketing emails tend to be more general and sales-oriented.

-- Once you have a good number of leads in your funnel, and your email sequences have been running for a while, you’ll want to analyze your results in order to adapt and optimize your strategy.
+- Analyze your results in order to adapt and optimize your strategy.
 Then, review, revise, and refresh.

 Whether creating an email marketing campaign for your e-commerce B2C business or more direct B2B outreach emails, a personalized and warm greeting is always important.